simongraham/dsf-cnn/README.md

 - `src/` contains executable files used to run the model.
 Further information on running the code can be found in the corresponding directory.
 - `loader/`contains scripts for data loading and self implemented augmentation functions.
 - `misc/`contains util scripts.
-- `model/class_pcam/` model architecture for dsf-cnn on pcam dataset
+- `model/class_pcam/` model architecture for dsf-cnn on PCam dataset
-- `model/seg_nuc/` model architecture for dsf-cnn on kumar dataset
+- `model/seg_nuc/` model architecture for dsf-cnn on Kumar dataset
-- `model/seg_gland/` model architecture for dsf-cnn on crag dataset
+- `model/seg_gland/` model architecture for dsf-cnn on CRAG dataset
 - `model/utils/` contains util scripts for the models.
 - `opt/` contains scripts that define the model hyperparameters and augmentation pipeline.
 - `config.py` is the configuration file.
 Paths need to be changed accordingly.
 - `train.py` and `infer.py` are the training and inference scripts respectively.
 - `process.py` is the post processing script for obtaining the final instances for segmentation.
-- `extract_patches.py` is the patch extraction script.

 <p float="left">
   <img src="/feature_maps.gif" alt="Segmentation" width="750" />